purpleorangegames/Thea2BepInExHarmonyPatches/README.md

 Uses BepInEx and Harmony to make patches for Thea 2

+Each modification is found in a different DLL file so you can choose which to use.

 ### Current Patches

-+ ScriptBundleLoader.ScriptBundle constructor as to skip assemblies with no location (allows Harmony to be imported)
++ /BepInEx/plugins/HarmonyFix.dll : Fix to allow Harmony to work with Thea 2

-+ FSMCoreGame.TemporalEventMode() to disable Halloween event (by running TemporalEventModeOff right after)
++ /BepInEx/plugins/StopHalloweenEvent.dll : Disables Halloween event (by running TemporalEventModeOff right after)

++ /BepInEx/plugins/ForceHalloweenEvent.dll : Forces Halloween event (by turning on halloween flag)

-+ SMTM_PlayerTurn.Activated() to add two new autosave code, one for even turns and another for odd turns
++ /BepInEx/plugins/AutosaveEveryTurn.dll : Add two new autosave slots, one for even turns and another for odd turns

-+ (NEW) A bunch of patches to put a button on the Equip screen to be able to Remove Characters from the party.
++ /BepInEx/plugins/RemoveCharacterButton.dll : Remove Character button added to the Equip screen

+### File with patches for Thea 2:

+/BepInEx/plugins/Thea2Patch.dll

 ### Default files: